Contents

 And hippos tend to congregate in large numbers in remaining water sources.
 This makes it easier to spot them and observe their behavior.

 It’s worth noting that hippos can be seen in Tanzania year-round.
 But during the rainy season, which starts from November to May.
-They tend to disperse as water sources become more abundant.

-While it may be more challenging to spot hippos during the rainy season.
+It may be more challenging to spot hippos during the rainy season.
 There is a chance to see them if you’re visiting Tanzania during that time.

 Conclusion